10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 • đŸ‘„ Group Size: Small groups for a more intimate, local feel

-Trapizzino – A must-try street food on our Rome food tour in Trastevere
+Trapizzino – popular Roman street food with savoury filling, enjoyed during our Trastevere food tour in Rome

 If you're looking for one of the best food tours in Rome, this 4-hour culinary experience through Trastevere is a top choice.
 With small group sizes, you’ll enjoy a more intimate and personalized tour.